justinlime/CoinGeckoDiscordPriceBot/README.md

 ### List of Coin IDs can be found at [HERE](https://docs.google.com/spreadsheets/d/1wTTuxXt8n9q7C4NDXqQpI3wpKu1_5bGVmP9Xz0XGSyU/edit#gid=0)

-CoinGecko has a limit for the free API of 10-50 calls per minute, plan accordingly when setting the updatefreq variable in info.json
+<i>CoinGecko has a limit for the free API of <b>10-50 calls per minute</b>, plan accordingly when setting the updatefreq variable in info.json</i>

 ### Currently I am hosting two instances of this bot for the cryptos FUND and xFUND if you would like to add them to your server: